Jonathan Dimbleby in conversation with Helen Boaden

 Jonathan has stuck to broadcasting law on impartiality over the decades, despite a personal passion for several controversial causes.
 Now released from that obligation, he talks to his old boss at the BBC, Helen Boaden, about his career, the changing face of broadcast journalism and what on earth is happening in British politics.

-Join him in conversation with the former Controller of Radio 4, Helen Boaden at the Groucho Club.
+Join him in conversation with the former Controller of Radio 4, Helen Boaden at The University Women's Club, 2 Audley Square, Mayfair, London W1K 1DB

 Arrive 6.30 p.m. for 7 p.m. prompt start.